 - Grand Canyon National Park attracts over five million visitors per year

-- While forests are found at higher elevations and the lower elevations are comprised of a series of desert basins, the scenery, the climate varies.
+- While forests are found at higher elevations and the lower elevations are comprised of a series of desert basins, the scenery, the climate vary.

 - Grand Canyon is so huge that it takes 4 and half hours to drive between the popular South Rim and the less-visited North Rim there.
 Grand Canyon South Rim receives 90% of the park’s visitors.